anand-tummapudi/microservices/README.md

  * In project's **RegistryApplication.java file, enable Eureka server by adding @EnableEurekaServer that is service registry server.
  * In application.propertiesor application.yaml file, add the configurations.
    ![Registry Configurations](https://github.com/anand-tummapudi/microservices/blob/main/assets/images/RegistryConfig.JPG)
+ * In our existing micro services, we needto implement service registry client.
+Add Eureka server client dependency in micro service application and add the required configurations to describe which server to register in application.properties file.